shybovycha/shybovycha.github.io/_posts/2015-11-26-end-to-end-testing-with-webdriverio.md

 3. speaking of children, we've also got a parent matcher, `ancestor-or-self::div[@ng-repeat]`, which looks for `<div>` element with `ng-repeat` attribute in the current element or any of its parents
 4. you may noticed a concatenation of all those matchers with `and` keyword

+## Wrapping up

+So that was a really short example on how to use Jasmine, webdriverio and how to create end-to-end tests.
+As promised, I will cover the BDD testing and Cucumber in some of my future posts.

 ## References